 The survey carried out on 3,200 of Bogota’s citizens during the months of November & December 2020 by the Bogota Chamber of Commerce demonstrates findings that 76% of the surveyed feel unsafe in the Capital due to the insecurity.
 This percentage is 16% higher than the previous year (2019).

 Why has perception of insecurity worsened?
-We believe that this is due to the crimes being more violent, shocking, and the influence these crimes have on the local communities.
-Plus, the tendency of victims, their loved ones, people around them, and the wider community to denounce the criminal acts on social media.
-The message is getting to the wider community.
-During the pandemic which has affected most people on an economic scale, a criminal forcing their possessions from them is just another blow to their financial situation and has a greater impact therefore igniting frustration.
+We believe that this is due to the crimes being more violent, shocking and the influence these crimes have on the local communities.
+Plus, the tendency of victims, their loved ones, people around them, and the wider community denouncing the criminal acts on social media.
+During the pandemic which has affected most people on an economic scale, a criminal forcing their possessions from them is just another blow to their financial situation.

 But what is the perception of insecurity?